Interesting Facts about Vice Presidents of India

 - There are two Vice Presidents of India who were bureaucrats and not politician by career.
 Both of them started their career in IFS (Indian Foreign Services).
 These two Vice Presidents are – K. R. Narayanan and Hamid Ansari.

 - The only Vice President of India who married a foreign national – K R Narayanan.
 While he was working as IFS Officer he married Ma Tint Tint, a Burmese national.
-She changer her name to Usha Narayanan later.
+She changed her name to Usha Narayanan later.

 - The only Vice President who worked earlier as Chief Minister of a state, Cabinet minister and also served as President of Indian National Congress – Shankar Dayal Sharma.